 Toshiro joined Watsi on June 17th, 2015.
 18 other people also joined Watsi on that day!
-Toshiro's most recent donation supported Kabagonza, a man from Uganda, to fund a mass removal procedure.
+Toshiro's most recent donation supported Young, a farmer from Cambodia, to fund eye surgery so she can see clearly again.

 Kabagonza is a farmer from Uganda.
 He is married and a father of nine children.
 Since 2016, Kabagonza has had a swelling on his right buttock that is growing in size gradually.
 This causes him pain and discomfort.
 Kabagonza traveled to our medical partner's care center to receive treatment.
 On July 11, surgeons will remove the mass.
 Now, Kabagonza needs help to raise $196 to fund this procedure.
 He says, "I will resume with farming after the treatment."

 Vanna is a factory worker from Cambodia.
 She has three brothers.
 She is married and has one son and one daughter.
 She likes to tend to her vegetable garden.
 Vanna has strabismus in her right eye.
 Strabismus is a misalignment of the eye caused by injury or dysfunction in the associated nerves and muscles.
 She has blurred vision and photophobia.
 Vanna traveled to our medical partner's care center to receive treatment.
 On June 1, surgeons at our medical partner, Children's Surgical Centre (CSC), will perform a corrective procedure to align her eyes.
 Now, Vanna needs help to raise $292 to fund this procedure.
 She says, "I hope my surgery is successful and I can return to work soon."